 A performance course surveying solo and ensemble portions of oratorios, masses, passions, and cantatas from the early Baroque period to the present, with emphasis on appropriate performance techniques for stylistic integrity.
+Offered in rotation with other Voice electives.

 VC622 Seminar in Song Literature (3)